arunkpatra/athena/README.md

 the business to **keep the revenue from the gift card sales** at the first place (technically speaking in accounting terms, the GC sale revenue is nothing more than a liability on the books till the consumer actually redeems the gift card!)

-## The problem: What business really wants?
+## The problem: What business wants

 1. **Minimize escheatment** - Its just a risk and doesn't help my business.
 Solve the breakage problem to start with please.
 2. **Maximize uplift** - That's a major success criteria for my business.

-## The expectation: What business needs to meet stated goals?
+## The expectation: What business needs to meet stated goals

 1. Give me tools to predict breakage values each quarter by card type.
 I need this for planning and to protect my Gift card business better.
 2. Give me tools to notify customers and hence prevent breakage, thereby creating uplift hopefully.
 This is a key success factor for Athena.

-## The approach: How do we meet business expectations?
+## The approach: How do we meet business expectations

 1. Use historical data around breakage and/or train a model to predict breakage numbers.
 Find out when redemption chances become remote.